 In this chapter, you will:

-This week, make sure to submit your exercise once you feel ready to test your knowledge.
+This week, make sure to submit the IBC Process Exercise once you feel ready to test your knowledge.

 # Next up

 You are then ready to dive into extending your checkers game with a leaderboard making it IBC-enabled.
 Once you made an existing chain IBC-enabled, it is time to create a global leaderboard chain that can receive information (player scores) from other chains.

 Please be aware that the sections listed above are recommended as essentials for IBC and represent valuable knowledge if you choose to undertake the final exam.